Geneva citizens have opportunity to learn, respond to programs, projects

 The DORA is governed by the Ohio Department of Commerce and would allow downtown establishments to sell alcohol in designated cups that could be used outside within certain downtown areas.
 City leaders have to approve the project before it is put in place.

-The information opportunities are scheduled to continue at 6 p.m. with an session on the West Main Infrastructure project, which is scheduled to begin on Tuesday April 9.
+The information opportunities are scheduled to continue at 6 p.m. with a session on the West Main Infrastructure project, which is scheduled to begin on Tuesday April 9.

 The West Main project has been in the planning phase for more than five years and the funding was finally appropriated late in 2023.